joelthomastr/tokipona/suno-pi-toki-pona_en.md

 Knowledge persons see this: Ways of speech are many in all the world.
 All ways of speech are different and can make the head of a person crazy.
 Because of this, a small group of knowledge persons made a looking method.
 By this method of looking a person can see all the little information inside people's speech.
 But this looking method can be bad (complex) because of this: A person must write much speech.
 This looking method is not a way of speech.
 A person cannot speak using this looking method.

 I say this: Toki Pona is very good because of this: Toki Pona is like the  looking method of the little group of knowledge people.
 Using Toki Pona a person can see all the little information inside people's speech.
-But at the same time a person speak using Toki Pona!
+But at the same time a person can speak using Toki Pona!
 A way of speech uses all the territories of the head of a person.
 So Toki Pona is a tool of much power.

 ## Speech Number Two: The Good Method of Speech Change

  {% include Jutu-suno-pi-toki-pona-2.md %}

 In this speech I give knowlege of speech change.
-This knowledge is in the speech object of this page of mine of past time: [The method of giving big knowledge using Toki Pona](https://joelthomastr.github.io/tokipona/pana-sona-ale_LANGCODE#ijo4).
+This knowledge is in the speech object of this page of mine of past time: [The method of giving big knowledge using Toki Pona](https://joelthomastr.github.io/tokipona/pana-sona-ale_en#ijo4).

 But in this speech I do not give only knowledge.
 At the same time I give a look.
 When you listen to my speech you come to know this: When a person uses this method this is looking like what?
 You can use the same method using which way?

 I want this: When you look at thess moving pictures you come to know good knowledge or you are entertained.

-{% include ante-pini_LANGCODE.md date="2021-10-10" %}
+{% include ante-pini_en.md date="2021-10-10" %}

-{% include likebtn.md pagename_lang="suno-pi-toki-pona_LANGCODE" %}
+{% include likebtn.md pagename_lang="suno-pi-toki-pona_en" %}